Skip to main content

 Q4: How Often Should I Have My Flue Inspected?

-Routine chimney inspections are essential for detecting defective flue tiles before they cause more significant issues, such as chimney fires or carbon monoxide leaks.
-But how often should you schedule an inspection?
+Routine chimney inspections are how you catch defective flue tiles before they turn into chimney fires or carbon monoxide leaks.
+So how often should you schedule one?

 NFPA Inspection Guidelines

-The National Fire Protection Association (NFPA) recommends having your chimney, flue, and fireplace inspected at least once yearly.
-This annual inspection allows you to catch minor problems—like hairline cracks in the flue—before they escalate into costly repairs.
+The National Fire Protection Association (NFPA) recommends having your chimney, flue, and fireplace inspected at least once a year.
+That annual check lets you catch small problems, like hairline cracks in the flue, before they grow into costly repairs.

-1. Catch Flue Damage Early: A simple crack can quickly expand, especially in extreme weather conditions like Denver, CO, where freeze-thaw cycles are typical.
+1. Catch Flue Damage Early: A simple crack spreads fast, especially with the freeze-thaw swings we get in Denver, CO.

 Types of Inspections